lsylvestre/macle/README.md

 ```
 $ make
-$ ./maclec tests/eval_exp.ml
+$ ./maclec examples/eval_exp.ml
   info: circuit  "eval_exp"  generated in folder gen/.

-$ ./maclec tests/eval_exp.ml -simul
+$ ./maclec examples/eval_exp.ml -simul

-   # translates the Macle/OCaml source program into an OCaml one.
+   # translates the Macle/OCaml source program
+     into an OCaml one.

-$ ./maclec tests/eval_exp.ml -ocaml-backend
+$ ./maclec examples/eval_exp.ml -ocaml-backend

-   # translates the intermediate representation used by the compiler into an OCaml program.
+   # translates in OCaml the intermediate representation of the Macle/OCaml source program.

+$ make run SRC=examples/eval_exp.ml

+   # translates in OCaml the intermediate representation of the Macle/OCaml source program
+     and run it in the OCaml toplevel.
 ```